Musicals101.com

 Hello Dolly (20th Century Fox)

 Not the film it could have been, but with songs by Jerry Herman, choreography by Michael Kidd and some dynamite vocals by Barbra Streisand, there is plenty to enjoy here.
-The lavish sets and costumes add plenty of period charm.
+The lavish sets and costumes add plenty of period charm, and the title tune includes a justly celebrated duet by Streisand and Louis Armstrong.
 Unfortunately, the special features on the DVD are limited to a 1969 featurette and trailers for other Fox releases.
 Not much more than one gets during a TV rerun.

 High Society (WB/Turner)

-MGM's musical version of The Philadelphia Story boasts a Cole Porter score and a stellar cast.
-Just to see and hear Bing Crosby team up with Louis Armstrong for "Now You Has Jazz" is worth the price of admission; likewise there is a memorable duet of "Well, Did You Evah?" featuring Crosby and Frank Sinatra.
+MGM's musical version of The Philadelphia Story boasts a fine Cole Porter score and a stellar cast.
+Just to see and hear Bing Crosby team up with Louis Armstrong for "Now You Has Jazz" is worth the price of admission; likewise, the screen sparkles when Crosby joins Frank Sinatra in the memorable "Well, Did You Evah?"
 No commentary track, but Celeste Holm helms a "Porter in Hollywood" featurette.
-Lots of fun, but your call.
+Lots of fun.

 The Hunchback of Notre Dame (Disney)